SkymouseStudios/skymse-jekyll/_casestudies/resource-commercial-real-estate.md

 website-img: /library/images/our-work/resource/resource.jpg

 # Introduction
-elevator-pitch-title: Grow your business.
+elevator-pitch-title: Love your space.
-elevator-pitch: RESOURCE Commercial Real Estate is a local Indianapolis Firm helping businesses find new property, sell current property or manage their real estate.
+elevator-pitch: RESOURCE Commercial Real Estate is a locally-owned Indianapolis firm helping businesses find, sell or manage commercial real estate.

 # Highlight A
 A-title: Everything you need.
 A-subtitle: All in one place.
-A-p: For the home page, we realized the program wasn’t very clearly explained nor was the mission of the program communicated.
+A-p: Resource has many offerings.
+The challenge was to helps users find what they need and do it with ease.
+After multiple iterations, we landed on a layout that worked.

 A-image-desktop: /library/images/our-work/resource/resource-home-desktop.png
 A-image-mobile: /library/images/our-work/resource/resource-home-mobile.png

 # Highlight B
-B-title: Do I need change?
+B-title: Sir, We've Made Contact.
-B-subtitle: Convincing modern man.
+B-subtitle: Making engagement easy.
-B-p: Our biggest challenge was phrasing things correctly and making changes effectively on a budget.
-Those Catholic Men wanted to make sure donors money was being used effectively and making a difference in sales.
+B-p: The old website wasn't generating any leads.
+Many of the site users are in a rush and don't want to bother with contact forms.
+By incorporating an online chat service known as Drift, we were able to go from no leads to 9 qualified leads a month.

 B-image-desktop: /library/images/our-work/resource/resource-home-close.png